A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-To summarize: in the galaxies considered in this study, there is, i), an absence of bright cool SGs, ii), a presence of WR stars, and moreover, iii) low-metallicity WR stars are expected to be bright.
-Together, this implies that low-metallicity massive stars born with $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ evolve into hot stars ($T_\mathrm{eff} > 7$\,kK), in many or all cases WR stars.
-In Sect.\,\ref{sec:stellar_evolution} we discuss, from a stellar evolution point of view, what the most likely cause of this is.
+To summarize, in the galaxies considered in this study, there is i) an absence of bright cool SGs, ii) a presence of WR stars, and iii) evidence that low-metallicity WR stars are expected to be luminous.
+Together, this implies that low-metallicity massive stars born with $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ evolve into hot stars ($T_\mathrm{eff} > 7$\,kK), in many cases WR stars.
+In Sect.\,\ref{sec:stellar_evolution} we discuss, from a stellar-evolution point of view, the most likely cause of this behavior.
 The implications for stellar populations are discussed in Sect.\,\ref{sec:stellar_populations}.